FinEval: A Chinese Financial Domain Knowledge Evaluation Benchmark for Large Language Models: Benchmark

 \subsubsection{Data Processing}

-The collected data mainly consists of PDF files, with the majority originating from exercise sets in various textbooks, mock exercises from different certificates, and past exam questions.
-All the questions from \fe~have been processed and refined to include only four options.
-Each question undergoes manual inspection and is converted into a structured format.
+The academic knowledge multiple-choice questions in FinEval primarily consist of PDF files, with most sourced from exercise sets in various textbooks, mock exams from different certifications, and past exam questions.
+All questions in the financial academic knowledge have been processed and refined to include only four options.
+The multiple-choice questions for financial security knowledge are handled in a similar manner, with financial experts also retaining only four options.
+The objective short-answer and subjective open-ended questions in financial industry knowledge, as well as the complex open-ended questions in financial agent, are all answered by GPT-4o and reviewed by domain experts.
+All of the above questions are ultimately converted into a structured format.

-For subjects involving mathematical formulas, we convert them into standard \LaTeX~format, such as Figure \ref{fig:json}, which is a typesetting system commonly used for creating high-quality documents, particularly in academic and technical fields. \LaTeX~allows us to express mathematical expressions directly using text format.
-Approximately 100 questions were handled for each subject, and they were randomly allocated into development, validation, and test sets for each respective topic.
-The development set for each subject consists of five randomly selected examples from the exercise pool.
-These development set examples are also annotated with explanations to facilitate a limited chain of reasoning, which we will elaborate on below.
+For subjects involving mathematical formulas in financial academic knowledge, we convert them into standard \LaTeX~format, which is a typesetting system commonly used for creating high-quality documents, particularly in academic and technical fields. \LaTeX~allows us to express mathematical expressions directly using text format.
+Approximately 100 questions were handled for each subject.
+Examples can be found in Appendix \ref{sec:example}